Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 ► Description:
   Displays current time of day above the minimap using day sections (Dawn, Morning, Day, Afternoon, Evening, Dusk, Night).
   Shows number of days spent in the world.
+  If the Alternate UI Layout is used, an additional symbol is displayed next to the time depending on the time of day.

 ► Mid-Game Toggling:
   Can be enabled/disabled during gameplay.